frostinassiky/denoiseloc/README.md

 ## Training

-Training can be launched by running the following batch scrip:
+Training can be launched by running the following batch script:
 ```
 sbatch slurm/trainval_v100_snr.sh
 ```